Eugene Helimski: Scientific contributions

 Helimski organized and took part in numerous linguistic expeditions to Siberia and the Taimyr Peninsula.
-He conducted fieldwork on all of the Samoyedic languages and co-authored the well-known Studies on the Selkup Language, which significantly expanded scholarly understanding of the Samoyedic branch.
+He conducted fieldwork on all of the Samoyedic languages and co-authored the well-known Studies on the Selkup language, which significantly expanded scholarly understanding of the Samoyedic branch.

 He identified regular patterns in the historical phonetics of Hungarian and demonstrated grammatical and lexical parallels between Ugric and Samoyedic.
 He compiled all available data on Mator, an extinct South Samoyedic language, and published its dictionary and grammar.
 Helimski also proposed new Uralic, Indo-European, and Nostratic etymologies, and collected extensive material on loanwords in Siberian languages (including Russian).

+In his 1988 paper, Helimski introduced the concept of the Pannonian Slavic language (spoken by Pannonian Slavs in the Early Middle Ages) as a distinct, widespread language entity (or koine) later absorbed by Hungarian as a substratum.
+His reconstruction of early Slavic loanwords helped pivot the modern consensus toward viewing Pannonian Slavic as an idiom with strong Czech, Slovak and Slovene lexical affinities.

 In comparative linguistics, he introduced modifications to the traditional "genealogical tree" model based on Uralic evidence, influencing broader approaches to language classification.

 Helimski also studied shamanism among the Samoyedic peoples, collecting and publishing texts of shamanic incantations.

 He edited several volumes of Таймырский этнолингвистический сборник (Taimyr Ethno-Linguistic Compendium, RSUH) and other works on Uralistics.

 He initiated the creation of a digital Uralic database, which later became part of Sergei Starostin's StarLing Project.
 (This database was largely based on Károly Rédei’s Uralic Etymological Dictionary [UEW].)